1. Home

 Change in the ratio of women in managerial positions over time

-ESG Data: "Number and percentage of women in managerial positions"
+ESG Data - Society: "Number and percentage of women in managerial positions"

 General Employer Action Plan based on the Act on Promotion of Women's Participation and Advancement in the Workplace (Japanese version only)(PDF/563KB)